zheylmun/site/content/_index.md

 I enjoy creating solutions that are correct, robust, and simple.

-I also enjoy scuba diving, cycling, and photography.
+I also enjoy cycling, rock climbing, scuba diving, and photography.

-Checkout all the [options you can configure](./posts/configuration) and the [example pages](./tags/example/).